SpartanJ/ecode/README.md

-There's also a very simple mechanism to allow visibility of filtered files by the `.gitignore`, by adding a file with the allowed filtered patterns in a subfolder over the folder loaded, creating a file in `.ecode/.prjallowed` with the necessary glob patterns allowing the filtered patterns to be "unfiltered". ecode will only add files that are supported by the editor, the editor won't try to do anything with files that are not officially supported.
+There's also a very simple mechanism to allow visibility of filtered files by the `.gitignore`, by adding a file with the allowed filtered patterns in a subfolder over the folder loaded, creating a file in `.ecode/.prjallowed` with the necessary glob patterns allowing the filtered patterns to be "unfiltered".
+It's also possible achieving the inverse operation (ignoring a file that it's not being gitignored) with the `.ecode/.prjdisallowed` file. ecode will only add files that are supported by the editor, the editor won't try to do anything with files that are not officially supported.